tejomaygadgil/cgpos/README.md

 ## Greek is hard

-Greek is the opposite of English.
+Greek, on the other hand, is not so simple.

-For one, the words can appear in any order (and they do).
+Firstly, the words can appear in any order (and they do).

-Secondly, part-of-speech is determined by an absurdly complex system of word endings:
+Secondly, part-of-speech is determined by an extremely complex system of word endings:
 ![img/greek.png](img/greek.png)
-*Present tense conjugation the verb φύω, to appear. φύω has 5 other tenses*
+*Present tense conjugation one verb φύω, to appear.
+There are 5 other tenses*

-(And that's not even mentioning participles (verbs declined like nouns), particles (don't ask), moods (subjunctive, optative), voices (active, passive, and *middle*) that elude scholars to this day...)

-Another thing to consider is the _kind_ of Greek we have access to: most of it is lofty poetry, religious texts, and philosophical treatises.
+Lastly, we do not have a lot of Greek, and we do have is largely the most difficult and abstruse subset of the language: namely, poetry, philosophical dialogue, and religious texts.

-## POS Classical Greek is a test of NLP
+## POS Classical Greek: a true test of NLP

-The difficulty and fluidity of Classical Greek makes it a perfect language to study NLP (-- and vice-versa!)
+All of this makes Classical Greek a perfect language to study NLP -- and vice-versa.

-Developing a great POS Tagger will require a lot of attention to detail, smart feature engineering, and a thoughtful approach to model selection.

 # Steps
 ## Previous work shows